-File Backup (Current Backup Format)
+File Backup (Legacy Backup Format)

 The file backup is the most common backup type and is designed to ensure that your sensitive and important information is regularly backed up and not vulnerable to hardware malfunctions or ransomware attacks.
 This backup type allows you to back up selected files from your computer to any backup destination (local or cloud storage).
 The file-level backup is the best for backing up important project files, source code, personal documents, photos, etc.

 The file-level backup is configured in the backup wizard.
 To start it, click Backup on the main toolbar or press CMD+B.